Thousands Of Women Plan To Strike During Inauguration

 More than 2,000 individuals have pledged to join a burgeoning Women Strike on Friday, January 20, 2017, the day of President-elect Donald Trump’s inauguration ― as well as on Saturday, January 21, 2017, the day of the Women’s March On Washington D.C.

-Strike organizers see the new protest as a separate but complimentary action to the D.C. march, and the many sister marches planned across the country.
+Strike organizers see the new protest as a separate but complementary action to the D.C. march, and the many sister marches planned across the country.

 “It doesn’t conflict with the march in any way,” Paulina Davis, vice chair of the New York chapter of the feminist group National Women’s Liberation, which is organizing the strike, told The Huffington Post.